 According to standards developed by the Biodegradable Products Institute, PLA, a popular biodegradable material for green companies, will only decompose into carbon dioxide and water in a “controlled composting environment,” not in a backyard composting arrangement.

-California Limits Biodegradable Claims on Plastic
+Biodegradable Claims on Plastic in California

 California tends to have more stringent regulations involving food and product environmental claims (hence the warning labels stating items have been "found by the State of California to cause cancer, birth defects or other reproductive harm").
 When it comes to biodegradable claims, the state also is out in front with regulations limiting the use of certain terms.

 In California, it's illegal to sell any plastic item, or any item with plastic packaging, that includes a label stating it's "biodegradable," "degradable," "decomposable," "compostable" or "marine degradable" (or any alternate form of those terms).